Leonor Beleza

-Maria Leonor Couceiro Pizarro Beleza GCC (born 23 November 1948), is a Portuguese politician.
+Maria Leonor Couceiro Pizarro Beleza de Mendonça Tavares GCC GCIH (born 23 November 1948) is a Portuguese lawyer and politician.

 Career

 She is daughter of José Júlio Pizarro Beleza and Maria dos Prazeres Lançarote Couceiro da Costa.
-Her brother is former Minister of Finance Miguel Beleza.
+Her brother is former Minister of Finance Miguel Beleza and her sisters are Maria dos Prazeres Beleza, a former judge in the Portuguese Supreme Court, and Teresa Pizarro Beleza, the first woman to head the Faculty of Law at NOVA University Lisbon.

 Member of the Social Democratic Party, she served twice as Minister of Health in the Portuguese government.
 She is the 1st President of the Champalimaud Foundation.

 Leonor Beleza is a graduate of the University of Lisbon Law School, where she has also worked as an assistant professor.
 During a distinguished professional career she has held a number of high-profile public offices.
 Among other positions, she was Secretary of State of the Presidency of the Cabinet (1982–1983), Secretary of State for Social Security (1983–1985), and Minister of Health (1985–1990) in the Portuguese Government.
 She has been elected as a Member of Parliament on several occasions and on two occasions she has served as Vice President of the Assembly of the Republic (1991–1994, 2002–2005).
 In addition to her prominent role in public affairs Mrs Beleza has also played an active role in the private sector.

 Leonor Beleza is currently the Chairman of the Portuguese League for People with Physical Disabilities, chairman of the advisory board of the D. Pedro IV Foundation, and a member of the General Councils of the CEBI Foundation and of the Gil Foundation.
 She is also a vigorous campaigner for women's rights, a cause she has supported for many years.
 In 2004, Leonor Beleza was appointed Chairman of the Champalimaud Foundation by the will of António Champalimaud.
 Leonor Beleza headed the Banco Totta & Açores Supervisory Board (1995–1998) and member of the BCP's (Banco Comercial Português) General Council and Supervisory Board (2011–2013).